Faustus Cornelius Sulla (quaestor 54 BC): Later career

 Faustus Sulla was quaestor in 54 BC.
-The senate commissioned him to rebuild the Curia Hostilia in 52 BC which had been burned down after the riots which followed the murder of Clodius.
-After that the Curia was known as the Curia Cornelia.
+The senate commissioned him to rebuild the curia Hostilia in 52 which had been burned down after the riots which followed the murder of Clodius.
+After that, the curia was known as the curia Cornelia.

 His career as an advocate was cut short, however, by the civil war between Pompey and Julius Caesar.
 He, as Lucullus' ward and Pompey's son-in-law, sided with the former.
 Faustus was at the Battle of Pharsalus in 48 BC, joining the leaders of his party in Africa subsequently.
 After the Battle of Thapsus, he tried to escape to Mauretania, but was caught and killed by Publius Sittius, a supporter of Caesar, in 46 BC.

 With Pompeia he had at least two children: A son is attested named Faustus Cornelius Sulla the Younger.
-Faustus Cornelius Sulla Lucullus, suffect consul in 31 AD, was his descendant.
+Faustus Cornelius Sulla Lucullus, suffect consul in AD 31, was his descendant.